 Visiting County Cavan?
-This part of the Irish Province of Ulster (which is not identical to Northern Ireland) has a number of attractions you will not want to miss, plus some interesting sights that are slightly off the beaten path.
+The county in the north of the Republic of Ireland is a part of the Province of Ulster (but not a part of Northern Ireland).
+County Cavan has a number of attractions you will not want to miss, plus some interesting sights that are slightly off the beaten path.
 So, why not take your time and spend a day or two in Cavan when visiting Ireland?
 Here are some ideas to make it worth your while.

 01 of 09